 Full & Partial Dentures - Southlake, TX

 Patients who experience advanced tooth loss will likely need to receive a partial or full denture to replace their lost tooth structures.
 When people hear the word denture, the image in their head is usually not a positive one.
 They imagine an old person with a shrunken, sagging face and slipping dentures, but this doesn’t have to be the case.
 Today, dentures are crafted from lightweight materials that look, feel, and function more like healthy smiles and help patients maintain their natural facial appearance.
-At the Southlake and Arlington dental offices of Ravi Doctor, DDS, we offer a range of partial and full denture options that will keep patients smiling following advanced tooth loss.
+At the Southlake dental office of Ravi Doctor, DDS, we offer a range of partial and full denture options that will keep patients smiling following advanced tooth loss.
 Call our team to schedule your tooth replacement consultation today.
 We’ll examine your smile and help you find the right full and partial dentures in Southlake to meet your unique needs.

 A partial denture and full denture are crafted using a gum-colored base material to support numerous replacement teeth.
 Partials fit snuggly between remaining healthy teeth, and the entire prosthetic is held in place using metal clasps attached to these surrounding teeth.